Organic Ground Black Pepper

 "I don't usually think about black pepper as having any flavor.
 I think 'oh, it's just black pepper,' but this is some REALLY GOOD black pepper!
 Really good." — Cristin Cooper, Coop's Soups, Olney, MD.

 Cristin pretty much sums it up.
 All black pepper is not created equal.
-Our farmer, Mr. Sharala, freshly mills his black peppercorn (piper nigrum) for us on demand, so the natural oils that give black pepper its intense flavor is still intact and ready to blow you away!
+Our farmer freshly mills his black peppercorn (Piper nigrum) for us on demand, so the natural oils that give black pepper its intense flavor is still intact and ready to blow you away!

 Tasting notes of cayenne, ginger root and tropical heat.